CMSgov/design-system/CONTRIBUTING.md

 We're excited you're considering contributing to our design system.
 If you have a question, noticed a bug, or have suggestions, then please submit an issue or create a pull request.

 One of our goals is to ensure a welcoming environment for all contributors.
 Please take a look at our [Code of Conduct](CODE_OF_CONDUCT.md) to learn more.

-Below you'll find information on [how to setup a local development environment](/README.md#running-locally) and how to contribute code to the design system.

-### Additional information
+If you are interessted in running this site locally please take a look at [setting up your local development environment](/README.md#running-locally).

-In **[our Wiki](https://github.com/CMSgov/design-system/wiki)** you can find additional information like:
+Use **[our Wiki](https://github.com/CMSgov/design-system/wiki)** to find additional information like:

 * Pattern proposal process
 * Coding guidelines